jakemeltzer333/Back-To-The-Future-Trivia/README.md

 a massive movie geek, I love these films, and my GA WDI cohort is called 'DeLorean.'
 I wanted to pay tribute by creating a game that combined my passion for film with this course.

+### How to Play Back To The Future Trivia

+Click the 'Start Button' on the title screen.
+This will take you to the first question screen.
+Click on the text of the answer you want.
+After the custom message showing whether your answer was correct or not, click the 'forward button' to move on to the next question.
+Repeat these steps for each question until the final one.
+At that point, a 'See Results' button will appear.
+Click on that button to see your final score.
+A button saying 'Go Back to the Future' which also appear, which will allow you to restart the game when clicked.
+Your score will return to zero and you can try and do better the next time!

 ## Technical Discussion